Avista Stadium: History

 Built in less than four months at the Interstate Fairgrounds, the stadium opened in 1958 and has a seating capacity of 6,803–large for Class A ballpark.
 The facility was built for Triple-A in the Pacific Coast League, which it hosted for 24 of its first 25 seasons.
 The parent club in 1958 was the Los Angeles Dodgers, who had just moved out west from Brooklyn and moved their PCL affiliate, the Los Angeles Angels, north to Spokane.
 They stayed for fourteen seasons, through 1971, then departed to New Mexico and became the Albuquerque Dukes.

 After one year in the short-season Northwest League as a Dodger affiliate, the Triple-A PCL returned in 1973, from Portland, as the Texas Rangers' top affiliate.
 The Milwaukee Brewers became the Indians' parent club in 1976, the Seattle Mariners in 1979, and the California Angels in 1982.
 The Indians left for Las Vegas after the 1982 season and the NWL returned in 1983 and has remained for over three decades.

 The natural grass field is aligned southeast (home plate to second base), at an approximate elevation of 1920 ft above sea level.

 In 2023, the stadium finalized a plan to renovate the stadium and field to satisfy Major League Baseball (MLB) regulations by the deadline of Opening Day 2025.
 The $17 million project would be funded by Spokane County ($5.5 million up to $8 million), the City of Spokane Valley ($2.5 million), the State of Washington ($5.8 million), and other private funding ($3 million).

-On September 5, 2025 at approximately 2:45am, the main concession building was destroyed by fire.
+During the early hours of September 5, 2025, the main concession building was destroyed by fire.